colinhacks/devii/README.md

     cd my-blog
     yarn
     ```

-Then start the development server with `yarn dev`.
+3. Start the development server with `yarn dev`.
 This should start a server on `http://localhost:3000`.

 ## Powered by Next.js